A World of Its Own

 Latin America in Construction

 The above sampling reflects only a handful of shows demonstrating the range of typography used to express the various exhibitions.
-Each title wall required working collaboratively with the curators and installation designers to strategize the best implementation to achieve the desired results — some were simple, some were very difficult — but always beautifully executed.
+Each title wall required collaborating with the curators and installation designers to strategize the best implementation to achieve the desired results.
+Some were simple, some were very difficult — but always beautifully executed.

 Credits & details